imaustink/bumblebee/README.md

 A transformation is just a module that exports a function.

-Bee will call transformations with an `object` as the first argument, the `object` will have `pipe` and `file` properties, `pipe` being the text that was piped to bee, `file` being the contents of the file specified with the `--file` argument, files with a `.json` extension will be parse automatically.
+Bee will call transformations with an `object` as the first argument, the `object` will have `pipe` and `file` properties, `pipe` being the text that was piped to bee, `file` being the contents of the file specified with the `--file` argument, files with a `.json` extension will be parsed automatically.

-The value returned by the transformation will be serialized if not already a `string`, with the exception of `Promise`s, the resolved value will be used instead, and serialized, if needed.
-The value will then be passed to the next transformation, or written to standard out if there is no remaining transformations specified.
+The value returned by the transformation will be serialized if it's not already a `string`, with the exception of `Promise`s, the resolved value will be used instead, and serialized, if needed.
+The value will then be passed to the next transformation, or written to standard out if there are no remaining transformations specified to run.

 __Example Transformation:__
 ```javascript